How Does Sound Relief Work?

 Sound therapy is a type of sensory training aimed at modifying the brain signals associated with tinnitus.
 Different types of sound therapies do this in slightly different ways – either by masking or covering the sounds or by eliminating the tinnitus for a period of time.

-Sound Relief is a sound therapy.
-It uses low frequency sounds to achieve a therapeutic benefit for those who experience tinnitus.
+Sound Relief is sound therapy.
+It uses low-frequency sounds to achieve a therapeutic benefit for those who experience tinnitus.
 This is in contrast to many other sound therapies which aim to match the high frequencies of tinnitus.
 Sound Relief provides another option for those looking to try a non-invasive treatment at no initial cost.

-We conducted a clinical trial of 300 people at the University of Edinburgh to examine the effectiveness of Sound Relief.
+We conducted a clinical trial of 300 people to examine the effectiveness of Sound Relief.

 We hope we've given you a good idea about the science behind Sound Relief but we're always happy to answer your questions by Email, Facebook or Twitter.